rossetti/KSLBook/docs/04-Chapter4.md

 simulation.
 This code is very similar to previously presented code for running a simulation.
 In line 3, the simulation is constructed.
 Then, in line 5, the model associated with the simulation is accessed.
-This model is then used to construct an instance of the UpDownComponent in line 7.
+This model is then used to construct an instance of the `UpDownComponent` in line 5.
-Finally, lines 9-15 represent getting a SimulationReporter, running the simulation, and causing output to be written to the console.
+Finally, lines 7-12 represent setting up the replication parameters of the simulation, running the simulation, and causing output to be written to the console via a `SimulationReporter.`

 ```kt
 fun main() {